-It will be a $14 million 25 to 30-year bond to fund this significant renovation project, which will improve and preserve our library building.
+It will be a $14 million 25-year bond to fund this significant renovation project, which will improve and preserve our library building.

 The library’s architects are Butler Rowland Mays Architects.
 We have been working with Butler Rowland Mays for nearly a decade to develop the renovation master plan.
 BRM were our partners in the renovation of our Children’s and Teen rooms as well as the upgraded perimeter fence, the outdoor amphitheater and rehabilitated garden spaces.
 Some of their more high profile projects are winners of the New York Library Association’s Building of the Year Award–Saugerties Public Library in 2012, Cairo Public Library in 2013, Moffat Library in 2018, and Highland Public Library in 2019–as well as Gloversville Public Library that was awarded a 2021 New York State Historic Preservation Award for Excellence in Historic Rehabilitation.
 The primary members of the BRM team working with Kingston Library are Paul Mays and Lisa Hayes.

 Our construction managers are Calgi Construction Company, Inc.

 The bond will increase taxes by 45 cents per $1,000 of assessed home value.
 The average Kingston homeowner will pay an additional $6.71 a month in taxes (based on an average assessed home value of $179,000).
 The library is seeking additional funding through government and foundation grants, as well as individual donations.